SOAR: Regression-based LiDAR Relocalization for UAVs: Method

+\textbf{Locality-Preserving Sliding Window Attention.} To initialize point cloud features with invariance to yaw and altitude variations, we propose the Locality-Preserving Sliding Window Attention (LoSWAtt) module, as illustrated in Fig.~\ref{fig3}.
 Specifically, we compute a local attention mechanism over the point cloud sequence using a sliding window of size $k$.
 This sliding window design not only enables the model to extract locally invariant geometric features but also effectively reduces the spatial complexity from $O(n^2)$ to $O((2k+1)n)$.
-For the sliding window at step $i$, we define its local input feature $F^w_i$ as:
+For the sliding window at step $i$, we define local input feature $\mathbf{F}^w_i$ as:

-Subsequently, we encode the $F^w_i$ using an attention mechanism with a positional bias that preserves local invariance.
+Subsequently, we encode the $\mathbf{F}^w_i$ using an attention mechanism with a positional bias that preserves local invariance.
 The specific process is shown in Eq. \ref{eq4}.